 Suparna Rajaram received her B.A.
 (1981-1984) from Mount Carmel College (Bengaluru, India), earning the sixth rank out of the top ten awarded to the highest scoring students from among approximately 30,000.
 Rajaram then received her M.A.
 (1986) from Bangalore University (Bengaluru, India) where she was a recipient of the National Merit Scholarship (1984-1986).
 She then moved to Purdue University where she received her M.S. in Cognitive Psychology (1988), and then to Rice University where she was awarded the Rice University Fellowship (1988-1991) and received her Ph.D. in Cognitive Psychology (1991).
 Rajaram next completed a postdoctoral fellowship in Cognitive Neuroscience at Temple University School of Medicine (1991-1993).
-She joined Stony Brook University as an Assistant Professor of Psychology in 1993, received tenure and promotion to Associate Professor in 1998, and has held the position of Full Professor of Psychology since 2003.
+She joined Stony Brook University as an Assistant Professor of Psychology in 1993, received tenure and promotion to Associate Professor in 1998, and became Full Professor of Psychology in 2003.
+Rajaram now holds the rank of SUNY Distinguished Professor.
 Rajaram has also served as the Associate Dean for Faculty Affairs in the College of Arts and Sciences at Stony Brook University (2012-2015) that has about 500 tenure-track and tenured faculty members and about 100 lecturers in the College, overseeing process and policies concerning tenure, promotion, mentoring, and related faculty matters.

 Rajaram’s group conducts research on human learning and memory, with a major focus on the social aspects of memory.
 In particular, the focus of this research is on the transmission of memory in groups and social networks to understand how social influences shape memory and learning, how people develop shared memories, how accurate and erroneous information propagates among group members, and how collaborative learning and remembering influence memory in the adult lifespan and in educational contexts.
 This research addresses questions about how memory propagates among social connections and the consequences of such memory contagion, the indirect influence on our memories of people in our social networks whom we have never met, sharing of emotional memories in social groups, changes in our memory representations as a consequence of reminiscing with others, and the emergence of collective memory.
 In a second line of research, Rajaram’s group is investigating the nature of emotional memory, with an emphasis on the learning process, social influences, and autobiographical content that pertain to emotional information.
 In a third line of research, testing both people with intact memory and with organic amnesia, Rajaram’s group has studied the differences between implicit and explicit memory, the distinction between episodic and semantic memory, and how attention modulates long-term memory.
 This work has examined memory processes across the spectrum of conscious awareness from vivid experiences to learning in the absence of awareness.